Anello-Photonics/docs-A1/getting_started_quick.rst

 4.3 Set Vehicle Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 From the main menu, select *Vehicle Configurations* and set the positions as prompted.

+For more information, see the "Vehicle Configurations" tab.

 |
 **Congratulations!!!**
 You have completed the EVK setup!
-To collect data, please refer to Section 3.
+Please refer to Data Collection (Section 3) for logging driving data.
 Note that the EVK performance will improve after several minutes of driving.